 You can export the workflow associated with a workflow revision to an .nxpr file to share across your organizational and geographical structure.
 The export file includes the workflow's associated triggers, trigger event definitions, and custom work item attributes.
 Process Authors may import the .nxpr file to another process and modify the workflow to suit their needs.
-For more information about importing a workflow revision, see Section 4.14.5, "Importing a Workflow," on page 83.
+For more information about importing a workflow revision, see Importing a Workflow.